poac-dev/poac/README.md

 Poac can download project's dependencies and compile a project.
 Please see [poac.pm](https://poac.pm), [installation instructions](https://doc.poac.pm/en/getting-started/installation.html), and [The Poac Book](https://doc.poac.pm) for more details.

-:warning: Caution!
-Currently under development and cannot be used.

 ## Demo

 By using Poac, you can create a C++ project, build sources, and execute an application: